DragonSenses/Curiosity/Rust/ch-4/ch04-01-what-is-ownership.md

 * It remains valid until it goes *out of* scope.

 At this point, the relationship between scopes and when variables are valid is similar to that in other programming languages.
 Now we’ll build on top of this understanding by introducing the `String` type.

+### The `String` Type

+To illustrate the rules of ownership, we need a data type that is more complex than those we covered in the ["Data Types"](https://doc.rust-lang.org/book/ch03-02-data-types.html#data-types) section of Chapter 3.
+The types covered previously are of a known size, can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
+But we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data, and the `String` type is a great example.

+We’ll concentrate on the parts of `String` that relate to ownership.
+These aspects also apply to other complex data types, whether they are provided by the standard library or created by you.
+We’ll discuss `String` in more depth in [Chapter 8](https://doc.rust-lang.org/book/ch08-02-strings.html).